red-collar-official/flutter_kore/docs/navigation.md

 To complete navigation initialization you also need to provide root views for global and tab navigation(if present).

-For global navigation there are <b>GlobalNavigationRootViewModel</b> and <b>GlobalNavigationRootView</b>.
+For global navigation there is <b>GlobalNavigationInitializer</b>.
-Generally this classes would be root app view and view model, where you place your <b>MaterialApp</b> or analogues.
+Place it inside your <b>MaterialApp</b> and do not pass global navigator key to <b>MaterialApp</b> constructor.
+If you use separate key for bottom sheets and dialogs you can pass it to <b>MaterialApp</b>.

-For tab navigation there are also <b>TabNavigationRootViewModel</b> and <b>TabNavigationRootView</b>.
+For tab navigation there is <b>TabNavigationInitializer</b>.
-Generally this classes would be root tab navigation view and view model, where you place your <b>bottomNavigationBar</b> and tab view.
+Use it as your root tab widget.
+Example is below.

 If you use tab navigation you need to use <b>NavigationViewModel</b> and <b>NavigationView</b> as base classes for your views and view models since it ensures that navigation is handled in correct navigation scope (tab or global).